Buffalo Woman Sentenced On Drug Charge

 U.S. Attorney's Office, Western District of New York

 FAX: (716) 551-3051

-BUFFALO, N.Y. – Acting U.S. Attorney James P. Kennedy, Jr. announced today that Latifah Donaldson, 24, of Buffalo, NY, who was convicted of maintaining a drug involved premises, was sentenced to time served and two years of supervised release to include six months of home detention by Senior U.S. District Judge William M. Skretny.
+BUFFALO, N.Y.- Acting U.S. Attorney James P. Kennedy, Jr. announced today that Rose Smith, 66, of Buffalo, NY, who was convicted of possession with intent to distribute fetanyl, oxymorphone, oxycodone, and hydrocodone, was sentenced to 48 months in prison by U.S. District Judge Lawrence J. Vilardo.

 Assistant U.S. Attorney Laura Higgins, who handled the case, stated that on February 7, 2014, a search warrant was executed at the defendant’s residence on Littlefield Avenue in Buffalo.
 Officers recovered a large number of prescription pills, patches, marijuana, and two firearms.
 Subsequent analysis determined that the pills and patches contained oxycodone, fentanyl, oxymorphone, and hydrocodone.
 Smith admitted that she sold the majority of her own prescriptions of fentanyl and oxycodone to drug customers.
 The defendant also sold prescription narcotics she received from at least two other people.